zanderteller/dqm/docs/user_guide.rst

 	print('The DQM instance now has a stored value of sigma:', dqm.sigma)

-Note that this method won't work if you're using a 'full' basis (i.e., all data points are in the basis) -- there need to be some non-basis point to work with.
+Note that this method won't work if you're using a 'full' basis (i.e., all data points are in the basis) -- there need to be some non-basis points to work with.

 **Mass**